ErpNetDocs/webclient/introduction/how-to/ui-customization/new-attributes.md

-# A Step-by-Step walkthrough for creating new stored or calculated attribute in ERP
+# How to create new stored or calculated attributes

 While customizing a form, you have the option to introduce either a new stored attribute or a new calculated attribute.
 The inclusion of these fields will be automatically reflected in the form you are currently customizing.